Worakow1138/RobotOil/README.md

 Smart Keywords offer enhanced versions of these SeleniumLibrary Keywords that account for this unpredictability and provide additonal quality-of-life improvements by:
 1. Automatically waiting for targeted elements to be visible before attempting to interact
-2. Waiting for "loading elements" to first become non-visible (more on loading elements later)
-3. Allowing for the "time to wait" to be established per Keyword call
+2. Allowing for the "time to wait" to be established per Keyword call
-4. Using JQuery or JavaScript to parse text on the page for easier element lookup, resulting in faster test case writing and more human-readable test cases
-5. Being accessible from a Python method as well as a Robot Test Case
+3. Being accessible from a Python method as well as a Robot Test Case

 #### Smart Click Example
 In the same `oil_test.robot` Test Suite from earlier, copy the following code: